solangek/add-servlet-rest/README.md

 # add servlet
 A simple JSON servlet that can add two numbers.
-React client is available in repo add-servlet-client
+React client is available in repo <a href="https://github.com/solangek/add-servlet-client">add-servlet-client</a>.